Batya Ouziel: Career

 Following the end of her military service, Ouziel went into teaching art in schools.
 From 1956 to 1961, she taught painting and art history at schools in Ramat Gan and the Tel Aviv-Yafo Municipality and also did teaching of methodology and painting at IDF seminars between 1957 and 1959.
 She also taught paint and art history at Tel Aviv-Yafo's 11th Urban High School between 1956 and 1970.
 Ouziel went to become coordinator of the Department of Art at the Eleventh Urban High School in Tel Aviv-Yafo from 1971 to 1980.
 She became well-known in Israel during the 1960s.
 Ouziel had a weekly section called In Four Hands with Batya Ouziel about handicrafts on the Arabic-language radio programme Israel Housewives presented by Rivka Michaeli.

 From 1974 to 1982, she became better known when she appeared on approximately 300 editions of the educational television programme Crafts with Batya Ouziel which were compiled into 12-volume books.
 Most episodes of the programme were erased and only 25 remain in existence.
 Ouziel was paid little for her appearances since executives did not value the ratings she received.
 She coined the phrase "I prepared in advance" which was her common expression and made her identifiable.
 Ouziel often uttered the words during the programme to inform viewers before the presentation of the finishing work.
 She explained the phrase came from her home which was quite strict about language with the words "prepared" and "understood" often used by her father.
 In the 1980s, she lost a court case against the Israeli tax authorities when it ruled because her works had the mechanisms of a watch, she needed to pay a tax similar to watch sellers.

-In 2000, Ouziel received a telephone call from a advertising agency producer offering her a role to advertise for a diary company.
+In 2000, Ouziel received a telephone call from an advertising agency producer offering her a role to advertise for a diary company.
 She accepted and ended up doing an advertisement for a cottage.
 Around the same time, Ouziel and her young granddaughter took part in the Hope Channel pre-school creative television programme Grandma Batya.
 In 2013, a tribute exhibition to her featuring some of her works called I prepared in retrospect – a tribute exhibition to Batya Ouziel was held at the Gerstein Gallery.
 That same year, Ouziel did a workshop at the ecological festival The Ball in Our Hands at the Ashkelon National Park in Ashkelon.
 She continued to teach craft privately to students, and appeared on a sketch on the television programme The Jews are Coming.